 The two are actually very similar as baby spinach is just spinach that has been harvested earlier.
 In terms of taste, baby spinach has a sweeter taste and a more tender texture than more mature spinach.

-For another great recipe which uses baby spinach, check out this Chicken and Spinach Risotto.
-If you like to include spinach in your salads then why not learn how to make this Holiday Rice Salad or this Roasted Beet and Rice Salad.
+For another great recipe that calls for baby spinach, check out this Chicken and Spinach Risotto.
+If you like to include spinach in your salads, then why not learn how to make this Holiday Rice Salad or this Roasted Beet and Rice Salad.

 To get the best flavor out of your salmon you are going to want to make sure that you are cooking it properly and not overcooking it.
-Overcooked salmon can be hard, chalky and dry instead of the tender, flaky texture you should be aiming for.
+Overcooked salmon can be hard, chalky and dry instead of tender, flaky, and full of flavor.

 Once you’ve mastered cooking salmon, take a look at this Southwest Barbeque Salmon and White Rice recipe or this Tiktok Salmon Bowl.
 For something warm and comforting, you can also make this Salmon and Rice Chowder.